ivrivera/cmpe012/lab3/README.txt

 What operations did we implement?
 We implemented the operators AND (0b01), OR (0b10) and the invert (0b11).
-These all functioned after you pressed the store operation.
-We also created 4 1-bit, 4-way MUXes out of logic gates which takes into account the bit and performf operation.
-The register (Flip Flops) stores a multibit value which latches the n-bit value and is either Anded, Ored or inverted, or simply stored into the register.
+These operations were performed after you pressed the store operation.
+We also created 4 1-bit, 4-way MUXes out of logic gates which read the MSBsel and the LSBsel and send it to the register.
+The register (Flip Flops) store a multibit value which latches the n-bit value and is either ANDed and stored, ORed and stored, or Inverted and stored, or simply stored directly into the register.

 Why might we want to use the other type of logic operations?
-<<insert your answer>>
+We might want to use the other type of logic operations because NAND and NOR gates use less transistors.
+In other words they would make a cleaner circuit and, today, almost all modern processors use NAND gates to build their processors.
+This lab specifically required AND and OR gates because we had to implement out transistors to operate the Sum of Products but we could have also used NAND gates to get the same outcome, although it would have required more skillful thinking.